My £50,000 WooCommerce Hosting Disaster

 - Fragment caching for product listings

 Avoid hosts promising "full page caching" without mentioning WooCommerce.
-You'll end up with cached checkout pages.
+You will end up with cached checkout pages.
 Customers see other people's information.
-That's a disaster.
+That is a disaster.

 Good caching systems know what to cache.
 Product pages get cached.
-Cart pages don't.
+Cart pages do not.
 Category pages get cached.
-Account pages don't.
-This balance is crucial for e-commerce.
+Account pages do not.
+This balance is essential for e-commerce.

 Security Requirements for Processing Payments

 WooCommerce stores handle sensitive customer data.
-Security breaches don't just cost money.
-They destroy customer trust.
+Breaches do not just cost money.
+They destroy trust.
 They trigger legal consequences under GDPR.

 SSL certificates are mandatory, not optional.
 Every page needs HTTPS encryption.
 Especially checkout and account pages.
 Many hosts include free SSL certificates.
 But verify they auto-renew.

-SSL expiration crashes checkout processes.
+SSL expiration breaks checkout.
 I've seen stores lose thousands during expired SSL periods.
 Automated renewal prevents these disasters.

 Web Application Firewalls (WAFs) block malicious traffic.
 They stop attacks before reaching your store.
 I blocked 50,000+ attack attempts last month using CloudFlare's WAF.
 Without protection, these would have crashed my server.